Wanting to save time and money in your business? Then time to consider updating your out of date business processes.

 A business owner who rejects the idea of a legacy is missing out on an opportunity to discover personal meaning, structure and direction.
 But more importantly, they are at risk of undermining the eventual sale price too.

 As the owner, how do you feel about your team?
-Whether it is respect, trust, satisfaction, frustration, disappointment or otherwise – is amplified down the ranks of your organisation.
+Whether it is respect, trust, satisfaction, frustration, disappointment or otherwise – it is amplified down the ranks of your organisation.
 If you don’t care how your people see you or what happens after you’re gone, morale, productivity, staff retention – and, ultimately, the value of your business – will suffer.

 Plan a legacy to succeed